-Chamomile could easily be referred to as a “Super Herb” as it is one of the best all natural ingredients you can find for soothing skin irritations, calming skin conditions such as dermatitis, relaxing at the end of a stressful day, and helping to support a variety of other skin and body needs.
+Chamomile could easily be referred to as a “Super Herb” as it is one of the best all natural ingredients you can find for soothing skin irritations, calming chronic skin conditions, relaxing at the end of a stressful day, and helping to support a variety of other skin and body needs.
 And of course we are all familiar with the use of Chamomile tea for reducing anxiety and encouraging relaxation.

 When used in skincare products, it is especially beneficial for sensitive skin and for use with children and babies, making it ideal for facial products, balms, salves, and bath products like bath bombs and bath oil.